 How To Germinate Apple Seeds

-Around the world, apples are one of the most popular fruits, not because of the sweetness of apples, but for its health benefits.
+Around the world, apples are one of the most popular fruits, not because of the sweetness of apples, but for their health benefits.
 The growing of apples and selling of apples is a big business everywhere including Nigeria and Africa at large.

 When the question of how to germinate apple seeds came to me, I didn’t want to waste time in providing a readable answer.